+Mice were initially trained in a simple version of the GO/NO-GO task, where they were required to lick in response a high SNR target presented on go trials, and withhold licking on trials in which only background noise was presented.
 Mice learned this task reliably, typically reaching criterion performance of 80% correct within 2-3 weeks in either contrast and performed this task for many weeks (Figure 2a).
+After mice performed above criterion for at least three sessions, they moved on to psychometric testing.